 Conveniently located to serve San Francisco, Walnut Creek, and the Bay Area, SF

-Hyaluronic Acid Gel (brand names such as Restylane, Perlane, Juvederm) is a natural product in use for over twenty years and has proven to be an effective “filler” for facial skin.
+Hyaluronic Acid Gel (brand names such as Restylane, Perlane, Juvederm) is a natural product that has been in use for over twenty years and has proven to be an effective “filler” for facial skin.
 It is well suited for wrinkle correction, enhancing lips, and reducing scars.
 It can also be used to lift areas of the face, and fill areas of depression.
-While periodic touch-ups are necessary to maintain the result, hyaluronics represent an excellent non-surgical treatment for facial rejuvenation.
+While periodic touch-ups are necessary to maintain the result, hyaluronic acid represents an excellent non-surgical treatment for facial rejuvenation.

 What exactly is hyaluronic gel?

 Hyaluronic gel is a natural product made using advanced gene-splicing technology.
 It is then chemically modified to create various thickness and elasticity properties.
 The different hyaluronic products are designed for specific issues in the face.
 Hyaluronic gels are now used by other specialists, for example, orthopedic surgeons, to replace joint lubrication in patients with arthritis.

 It is most popularly incorporated in the popular injectable, Juvederm.
 This treatment is capable of rejuvenating the look and feel of the skin, adding volume and filling in wrinkles.